 The center features the FDA-approved Holmium YAG laser, which is considered the most effective laser instrument for advanced arthroscopic surgery.
 Since the wavelength from the tightly controlled laser produces a thermal effect of less than one-half of one millimeter, trauma to the body’s tissues is miniscule.

 Simple, gentle and innovative, the Bonati Spine Procedures employ arthroscopic surgery to fix chronic and acute neck and back problems.
 Arthroscopic surgery uses the smallest incision possible – approximately 1 inch long – and is a simple and far less invasive alternative to traditional ”open” back surgery.

 Since the Bonati Procedures are less invasive than traditional back surgery, they cause less trauma to muscle and tissue, less blood loss, a shorter recovery period, reduced scarring and less chance of infection or complications.

 They require local anesthesia so the patient is alert and able to communicate with the surgeon during the procedure.
 The less invasive nature of advanced arthroscopic surgery qualifies the Bonati Procedures as outpatient surgery.
 Outpatient surgery is less expensive than overnight hospitalization.

 What can you expect during a Bonati Procedure?
 You’ll be in the hands of an experienced, caring, committed staff who will monitor your every need.
 Anesthesia is intravenous sedation only – no general anesthesia is used.

 Therefore, your pain will be well-controlled.
 You’ll be able to communicate with the surgeons, anesthesiologist, surgical technicians and nurses so there will be minimal chance for nerve damage.

-There are no long-lasting effects as many people suffer with general anesthesia.
+There are no long-lasting effects as many people suffer from general anesthesia.